Featured Image: Blackjack’s Name Origins - A man holding a card hand with an ace and a black jack of spades

 The Importance of Structured Sessions

 Bankroll management also appears in the shape of sessions.
-Session length, break points and emotional awareness all affect how the bankroll behaves.
+Session length, break points and emotional awareness can all affect how the bankroll behaves.

 Setting Loss and Win Limits